rrousselGit/flutter_hooks/README.md

 - A class

-  When a hook becomes too complex, it is possible to convert it into a class that extends `Hook`, which can then be used using `Hook.use`.\
+  When a hook becomes too complex, it is possible to convert it into a class that extends `Hook` - which can then be used using `Hook.use`.\
-  As a class, the hook will look very similar to a `State` and have access to life-cycles and methods such as `initHook`, `dispose` and `setState` It is usually a good practice to hide the class under a function as such:
+  As a class, the hook will look very similar to a `State` class and have access to widget life-cycle and methods such as `initHook`, `dispose` and `setState`.

+  It is usually good practice to hide the class under a function as such:

   ```dart
   Result useMyHook(BuildContext context) {